thmxv/tx-lang-cxx/README.md

 ## Backlog

-- error when assigning to constants
+- error when assigning to constant golbal
-- chapter 22 (locals) challenges
+- forbid global redefinition, unless specifically specified (REPL)
+- allow "var a = a;" in the case of shadowing and not assigning to self
 - chapter 21 (globals) challenges
 - allow expression with block (block, all loops, if, match) without ; in places where a statement is permitted.
 Fix ambiguity and only in case where there